TechSquareInc/intern-playbook/docs/source/fundamentals/generating-ssh-keys.md

 ssh-add ~/.ssh/id_ed25519
 ```

+## Ed25519 vs RSA
+- **RSA** stands for **Rivest-Shamir-Adleman** and is a type of public-key cryptography algorithm that is used with legacy system compatibility.
+RSA uses an asymmetric algorithm that's based on integer factorization.
+It is generally slower and requires longer keys to meet modern standards.
+The key file format is similar to Ed25519 and reads like `id_rsa/id_rsa.pub`.
+- **Ed255519** is a high-security, high-performance digital signature scheme.
+It is asymmetric and is based on elliptic curve cryptography, specifically the **Edwards-curve Digital Signature Algorithm (EdDSA)** and utilizes the **Curve25519** elliptic curve.
+It is generally faster, is fixed at a size of 256 bits, and is designed for modern cryptographic needs.
+The key file format reads like `id_ed25519/id_ed25519.pub`.

 ## Resources
 - [GitHub Docs: Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh): Resources about SSH and connecting to GitHub.
 - [GitHub Docs: Generating New SSH Keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent): Generate SSH keys to enable authentication for Git operations over SSH.
 - [OpenSSH Manual: ssh-keygen](https://man.openbsd.org/ssh-keygen.1): Deep dive on `ssh-keygen`, the OpenSSH authentication key utilty.
 - [OpenSSH Key Generating](https://help.ubuntu.com/community/SSH/OpenSSH/Keys): Description of public and private keys, how to generate them for key-based SSH logins.
+- [RSA vs Ed25519](https://www.geeksforgeeks.org/devops/rsa-vs-ed25519-which-key-pair-is-right-for-your-security-needs/): An overview of the key differences of these two prominent types of key pairs.